Salesforce Negotiations · Independent Advisory

 +

 Salesforce often offers a multi-year subscription (e.g., 3-year deal) with an alluring upfront discount, but look out for annual price uplifts (commonly 7–10% per year) baked into those terms.
-They'll pitch the stability of a longer term, knowing it locks you in and guarantees them revenue growth.
+They will pitch the stability of a longer term, knowing it locks you in and guarantees them revenue growth.

-Counter: Negotiate caps on any year-over-year price increase — no more than 0–3% per year or even flat pricing.
-Ask for price protections beyond the term, such as an agreed cap on renewal pricing after the multi-year period.
-If Salesforce won't budge, consider a shorter term while you explore alternatives.
-Never let a long-term deal become a blank check.
+Counter: Negotiate caps on any year-over-year price increase, no more than 0–3% per year or even flat pricing.
+Ask for price protections beyond the term.
+If Salesforce will not budge, consider a shorter term while you explore alternatives.
+For zero-uplift strategies, see Salesforce Zero Uplift.

 🎯 Opaque "Business Desk" Approval Games